 The DMD rents its office space from an organization that employs one of the board members.
-Annual rent paid during the year was \$27,710.
+Annual rent paid during the year was \$28,779.

-The DMD entered into agreements with two board members for street pole banners and the murual grant program.
-Total amount received for these services was \$16,901.
+The DMD entered into an agreement with a board members for street pole banners rentals.
+Total amount received for these services was \$3.975.